The Thomas Preston Scholarship Scheme

 The “Thomas Preston PhD Scholarship Scheme” has been introduced to provide PhD scholarships in fundamental research at the UCD School of Physics.
 The funding mainly comes from the support of our UCD Physics Alumni, together with some resources from activities run by the School.

 The UCD School of Physics and its predecessors have been committed to excellence in research from Thomas Preston’s time to the present.
-To enhance this illustrious tradition we want to offer PhD Scholarships in fundamental physics research – an area that has been largely neglected by the funding bodies.
+To enhance this illustrious tradition, we want to offer two PhD Scholarships in fundamental physics research – an area that has been largely neglected by the funding bodies.
 This relies on the support of UCD Physics Alumni in recognition of the great Physics education they received at UCD.

 The School is keen to support both students and supervisors to pursue excellent research in Physics for its own sake, and to provide students with opportunities that they would otherwise only find in other countries.